A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Optimization of multiscale problems based on the TSRBLOD

 Further, let $\uhkmrb \in V_H$ denote the resulting TSRBLOD coarse-scale approximation, which can be reconstructed from $\utsmrb$, just by using the $V_H$-part of the respective basis of $\Vtsrbpr$.
 Then, we define the corresponding reduced functional by

-Given the dual two-scale reduced space $\Vtsrbdu$, the dual problem can be defined analogously to the construction of the TSRBLOD, with the vital difference that the right-hand side of the Stage~2 FOM system needs to be adjusted with the one from the dual problem.
-To be precise, we define
+Given the dual two-scale reduced space $\Vtsrbdu$, the reduced dual problem \eqref{eq:two_scale_dual_TRLRB} can be defined analogously, with the vital difference that the right-hand side of the Stage~2 FOM system needs to be adjusted with the one from the dual problem \eqref{eq:two_scale_dual_TRLRB}.
+By replacing $\Fts_\mu$ in~\eqref{eq:tsrblod_primal} by $\Fts^\du_{\mu,\uhkmrb}$ from~\eqref{eq:dual_two_scale_rhs} and using $\Vtsrbdu$ instead, we obtain the two-scale dual solution $\ptsmrb \in \Vtsrbdu$ by